abpframework/abp/docs/en/Tutorials/Part-2.md

 * We imported `CreateUpdateBook` action and defined the `save` method that will listen to a `CreateUpdateBook` action to create a book.

 When the `SaveBook` action dispatched, the save method is being executed.
-It calls `create` method of the `BookService`.
+It calls `createByInput` method of the `BookService`.

 #### Add a modal to BookListComponent